Materials-Consortia/OPTIMADE/optimade.md

     * 2007-04-05T14:30Z
 * Querying: Date-time queries are permitted ([RFC 3339](http://tools.ietf.org/html/rfc3339)).

-### <a name="h.6.1.2">6.1.3. database-specific properties</a>
+### <a name="h.6.1.3">6.1.3. database provider-specific properties</a>
-* Description: Databases are allowed to insert database-specific entries in the output of both standard entry types, and database-specific entry types.
+* Description: Database providers are allowed to insert database-specific entries in the output of both standard entry types, and database-specific entry types.
-* Requirements/Conventions: these MUST be prefixed by a database-specific prefix as defined in the [Appendix](#h.app).
+* Requirements/Conventions: these MUST be prefixed by a database provider-specific prefix as defined in [Appendix 1](#h.app1).
 * Examples:
     * \_exmpl\_formula\_sum
     * \_exmpl\_band\_gap